swcarpentry/website/_posts/2017/12/2017-12-04-lesson-infrastructure-subcommitee.md

 In March 2018,
 a [discussion](http://lists.software-carpentry.org/pipermail/discuss/2017-March/005140.html) about our recommended text editor created a lot of buzz on the mailing list.
-The email thread started because sometimes nano wasn't installed in the learners machine.
+The email thread started because sometimes nano wasn't installed on the learners' machines.
 The new version of Git Bash will include nano by default and we have a [pull request](https://github.com/swcarpentry/workshop-template/pull/447), thanks to [Oliver Stueker](https://github.com/ostueker), to adopt the new version in our workshop instructions.
-The pull request will be merged at the end of this year or begin of 2018.
+The pull request will be merged at the end of this year or beginning of 2018.

 ## Next steps